How Much Compensation Can I Claim If My Surgical Fat Transfer Goes Wrong?

 - Call for free advice and to start a claim.

+Welcome to our guide on surgical fat transfer negligence.
 Surgical fat transfer is one of the most commonly performed cosmetic surgery procedures in the UK.
 For example, surgery to transfer fat from stomach to buttocks is now inexpensive, with zero wait time to have the procedure performed.